 Looking for a great Peru trip?
 Detour’s Adventure Travel Marketplace makes it easy to find the trip you want: Peru Tours

 The Sacred Valley, Machu Picchu and Cusco 5-day trip is a fantastic, less active exploration of Inca ruins and culture, taking in the very best Inca sites in Cusco and the Sacred Valley, and culminating in a deep exploration of the Lost City of the Incas, Machu Picchu.
 World-class local guides get you off-the-beaten path and away from the crowds for this fascinating exploration of the Inca Empire.
-Length: 5 Days Destination: Sacred Valley, Machu Picchu, & Cusco, Peru Lodging: 3-star or 3-star plus hotels Activities: indigenous markets, Inca ruins, optional hiking
+Length: 5 Days Destination: Sacred Valley, Machu Picchu, & Cusco, Peru Lodging: Boutique, 3-star plus hotels Activities: indigenous markets, Inca ruins, optional hiking

 Experience the best Inca sites on day hikes around Cusco, the Sacred Valley of the Incas, and Machu Picchu, then relax in in comfortable, local boutique hotels at night.
 You will experience Peru like no other tourists and you will even get to hike the last day of the Inca Trail to arrive to Machu Picchu on foot via the Gate of the Sun, just like the Incas did centuries ago.
 World-class guides will entertain you and enhance your understanding of what you are seeing, giving you a very complete Inca Peru experience.
 Trip Length: 6 Days Destination: Cusco, the Sacred Valley, & Inca Trail to Machu Picchu, Peru Lodging: Charming & Boutique 3-Star Plus Hotels Activities: Day hikes, Inca ruins